Mahmoud Ahmadinejad: Early life and education

-Mahmoud Ahmadinejad was born on 28 October 1956 in the village of Aradan, near Garmsar, Semnan province.
+Mahmoud Ahmadinejad was born on 28 October 1956 in the village of Aradan, near Garmsar, Semnan province, Pahlavi Iran.
 His mother, Khanom, was a Sayyida, an honorific title given to those believed to be direct bloodline descendants of the Islamic prophet Muhammad.
 His father, Ahmad, was a Persian grocer and barber, and was a religious Shia Muslim who taught the Quran.

 When Mahmoud was one year old, his family moved to Tehran.
-Mahmoud's father changed their family name from "Saborjhian" or "Sabbaghian" (صباغیان) (Note: Kasra Naji says that the name was 'Sabaghian,' which means 'dye-masters' in Persian.) to Ahmadinejad in 1960 to avoid discrimination when the family moved to the city.
+Mahmoud's father changed their family name from "Saborjhian" or "Sabbaghian" (صباغیان) (Note: Kasra Naji says that the name was 'Sabaghian,' which means 'dye-masters' in Persian.) to Ahmadinejad after the Iranian Revolution, because he disliked it.
 Sabor is Persian for thread-painter, (Note: In 2009, some media reports claimed that Sabourjian is a common Iranian Jewish name, and that Sabor is the name for the Jewish tallit (prayer shawl) in Persia.
 Meir Javedanfar, a blogger at The Guardian, disputed this claim, citing experts.) a once common occupation within the Semnan carpet industry.
 Ahmadinejad is a composite of Ahmadi and Nejad.
 Ahmad was his father's name.
 The suffix Nejad in Persian means race, therefore the term Ahmadi Nejad means "the lineage of Ahmad".
 According to the interviews with the relatives of Ahmadi Nejad, his father, at that point working as a shopkeeper, sold his house in Tehran and bought a smaller house, giving the excess funds to charity and poor people.

 In 1976, Ahmadinejad took Iran's national university entrance examination.
 According to his autobiography, he was ranked 132nd out of 400,000 participants that year, and soon enrolled in the Iran University of Science and Technology (IUST), located at Tehran, as an undergraduate student of civil engineering.
 He would later earn his doctorate in 1997 in transportation engineering and planning from Iran University of Science and Technology as well, when he was the mayor of Ardabil Province, located at the north-west of the country.

 Administrative and academic careers

 Some details of Ahmadinejad's life during the 1980s are not publicly known, but it is known that he held a number of administrative posts in the province of West Azerbaijan, Iran.

-Many reports say that after Saddam Hussein ordered the invasion of Iran, Ahmadinejad joined the Islamic Revolutionary Guard Corps and served in their intelligence and security apparatus, but his advisor Mojtaba Samareh Hashemi has said: "He has never been a member or an official member of the Revolutionary Guards", having been a Basiji-like volunteer instead.
+Many reports say that after Saddam Hussein ordered the Iraqi invasion of Iran, Ahmadinejad joined the Islamic Revolutionary Guard Corps and served in their intelligence and security apparatus, but his advisor Mojtaba Samareh Hashemi has said: "He has never been a member or an official member of the Revolutionary Guards", having been a Basiji-like volunteer instead.

 Ahmadinejad was accepted to a Master of Science program at his alma mater in 1986.
 He joined the faculty there as a lecturer in 1989, and in 1997 received his doctorate in civil engineering and traffic transportation planning.